Thiago-Cruz-eng/ManualCRUDBasic/README.md

-Here you will need use insomnia so works fine without any stress.
+Here you will need use insomnia to works fine without any stress.